awolverp/cachebox/README.md

     ...
 ```

-2. Sometimes you need to **temporarily store data** in memory for a short period.
+2. **Sometimes you need to temporarily store data in memory for a short period.**

-3. When dealing with **remote APIs**, Instead of making frequent API calls, store the responses in a cache.
+3. **When dealing with remote APIs, Instead of making frequent API calls, store the responses in a cache.**

 ```python
 @cached(TTLCache(0, ttl=10))